byui-physics/main/index.md

 ---
-title: "PH121 - Principles of Physics I"
+title: "Welcome to the Physics Department"
 keywords: sample homepage
 tags: [landing_page]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: Physics is fun.
-Let's enjoy it together.
+summary: Here you will find resources to help you successfully complete your degree.
 ---